stackbuilders/hapistrano/README.md

 The following parameters are required:

 * `deploy_path` — the root of the deploy target on the remote host.
+* Related to the `source` of the repository, you have the following options:
+  - _Git repository_ **default** — consists of two parameters.
+When these are set,
+    hapistrano will perform version control related operations.
+    **Note:** Only GitHub is supported.
     * `repo` — the origin repository.
     * `revision` — the SHA1 or branch to deploy.
 If a branch, you will need to specify it as `origin/branch_name` due to the way that the cache repo is configured.
+  * `local_directory` — when this parameter is set, hapistrano will copy the contents of the directory.

 The following parameters are *optional*: